|CSSP||COLLOQUE DE SYNTAXE

 Selecting submissions to CSSP involves two distinct bodies: the scientific committee, and the programme committee.
 Reviewing and selection will be anonymous, identity of authors is only known to the programme chair who will manage all conflicts of interest.

 Choosing reviewers: The scientific committee assigns abstracts to reviewers on the basis of their domains of expertise.
 Except in special cases (abstract too long, too short or inappropriate) each abstract is sent to three reviewers, including a member of the scientific committee.

-Special cases: CSSP considers submissions both from members of the selection committee and from members of the scientific committee.
-Submissions from members of the selection committee are treated just like ordinary submissions.
+Special cases: CSSP considers submissions both from members of the programme committee and from members of the scientific committee (except the chair).
+Submissions from members of the programme committee are treated just like other submissions.
 Submissions from members of the scientific committee are reviewed anonymously by three reviewers external to the scientific committee.

 Notification: The authors are notified of the result in a message including the comments from the reviewers.
 These comments are sent to authors to help them prepare their presentation or understand the assessment of their abstract.
 The comments do not reflect the position of the scientific committee, who need not agree with the evaluation of all reviewers.